MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/list-of-mobile-broadband-windows-runtime-apis.md

     For more information on the **&lt;Capabilities&gt;** element, see [App Manifest File For Windows 8](https://msdn.microsoft.com/library/windows/apps/ff769509.aspx).

 **Note**
-Applications that are not Windows Store apps (for example, Microsoft Win32 services or desktop apps) have unrestricted access to the Mobile Broadband Account API.
+Applications that are not UWP apps (for example, Microsoft Win32 services or desktop apps) have unrestricted access to the Mobile Broadband Account API.
 This is because these applications can use existing Win32 and Component Object Model (COM) APIs to get full access to the mobile broadband network.
-These APIs cannot be used from Windows Store apps.
+These APIs cannot be used from UWP apps.